 We use TwentyThree for videos in our own Video Marketing.
 Instead of only detecting (and scoring) a click to a video, we can actually see how much of the video was seen, which parts, percentages, seconds, etc. And we can use in-video forms, etc.

 Another thing, which we recently wrote a blog about, is the ‘Munchkin Event Tracking Page Weight’.
 Instead of just capturing a page view in Marketo, we can actually put a weighting to it.
 A combination of page size and time on page.

 How to do it right?

-So we covered blog post or videos, but what about files, like whitepapers (PDF)?
-That’s why we you should use a PDF viewer.
+So we covered blog posts and videos, but what about files, like whitepapers (PDF)?
+That’s why you should use a PDF viewer.
 Instead of pointing directly to a PDF file in emails, we point to a page that loads the PDF file in the browser.
 A script then also tracks and records each PDF page viewed longer than 3 seconds as a page view in Marketo.
 This will allow us to use the more in-depth engagement data on content to further improve lead scoring, interest scoring, success on content programs, contextual data for sales, etc.

 For the PDF viewer, we’re leveraging Adobe Document cloud and it’s free SDK (Software Development Kit).
 The basic version is free.
 Anyone with a free Adobe account can create credentials for a private key.
-A paid version of Adobe Document Cloud, would provide more analytics etc.
+A paid version of Adobe Document Cloud would provide more analytics etc.